Best mini amps 2026: tiny amps for powerful tones

 The Micro Dark is the mini amp to beat when it comes to tiny amp heads.
 Other manufacturers have created their own microscopic heads to combat Orange’s Micro range - comprising the Micro Dark and Micro Terror - but they haven’t caught on in the same way.

-For example it has no integrated effects, but does have an effects loop which will appeal to those with existing pedalboards.
-For those looking for a super versatile option with lots of features, this is one to avoid, however, if you are looking for a mini amp with the ability to gig, the Micro Dark is a great option.
+It has no integrated effects, but does have an effects loop, which will appeal to those with existing pedalboards.
+For those looking for a super versatile option with lots of features, this is one to avoid; however, if you are looking for a mini amp with the ability to gig, the Micro Dark is a great option.

-The obvious issue with the Micro Dark as a practice amp is that once you add a speaker cabinet - and it can get even a 4x12” cabinet pushing air - it’d be fair to argue that ‘the package’ would struggle to qualify as a mini amp.
+The obvious issue with the Micro Dark as a practice amp is that once you add a speaker cabinet - and it can even get a 4x12” cabinet pushing air - it’d be fair to argue that ‘the package’ would struggle to qualify as a mini amp.
 One that's only suitable for players looking for something compact to use at shows.
+The sheer capability of something this small filling up a venue is almost laughable, but it sounds big, can get aggressive, and punches well above its weight class.

 Our expert review: